-One to four weeks after submitting the Free Application for Federal Student Aid, a student will be sent the Student Aid Report (SAR) by the Central Processing System.
+Within 3-5 business days after submitting the Free Application for Federal Student Aid, a student will be sent the Student Aid Report (SAR) by the Central Processing System.
 Once the Student Aid Report is received from the student or electronically, the Financial Aid Office will then be able to determine a student's eligibility and the amount of the Pell Grant.